 - Powers of Municipalities to Designate Land Use Zoning , UVic Environmental Law Center, March 30, 2011

-- Gospel Rock brochure March 2011
+- Gospel Rock brochure (March 2011)

-- Comparative Analysis of the Town's Official Community Plan to the Gospel Rock Neighbourhood Plan prepared for the Friends of Gospel Rock December 2010
+- Comparative Analysis of the Town's Official Community Plan to the Gospel Rock Neighbourhood Plan prepared for the Friends of Gospel Rock (December 2010)

-- Request to the Office of the Information and Privacy Commissioner (OIPC) for a review of the Town's response to our FOI request (Feb.
-2011)
+- Request to the Office of the Information and Privacy Commissioner (OIPC) for a review of the Town's response to our FOI request (February 2011)

-- Freedom of Information request to the Town of Gibsons (Dec.
-2010)
+- Freedom of Information request to the Town of Gibsons (December 2010)

-- Letter to the GR developer's biologist asking for clarifications and corrections of environmental assessment studies (Nov.
-2010)
+- Letter to the GR developer's biologist asking for clarifications and corrections of environmental assessment studies (November 2010)

-- News Article: Conservation Values in the Gospel Rock Neighbourhood Plan Area (Oct.
-2010)
+- News Article: Conservation Values in the Gospel Rock Neighbourhood Plan Area (October 2010)

 - Questions about Gospel Rock (June 2010)

 - Letter to Town re Refinement Committee Terms of Reference (March 2010)

 - The Battle for Gospel Rock SCCA Newsletter (Fall 2009)